Table of Contents:

 One of my earliest projects was creating Drop Cloth Curtains.
-Visit the post HERE.
-I had lived in my house for 7 long years without one window properly dressed.
-We had shutters but no finished curtains…not on one window.
-I longed to have custom-made gorgeousness adorn my many windows but tried not to think about it.
-Once the thought of custom made curtains faded away I began dreaming of store-bought, but even those seemed out of reach.
-I don’t sew…I mean at all!
-I don’t own a sewing machine, so anything hand-made seemed impossible.
+I lived in my house for seven years without properly dressing a single window.
+We had shutters, but zero finished curtains.
+I longed to have custom-made gorgeous drapes adorn my windows but tried not to think about it.
+Once the thought of custom-made curtains faded away, I began dreaming of store-bought, but even those seemed out of reach.
+I don’t sew and don’t own a sewing machine, so anything hand-made seemed impossible.
 Finally, I decided to try these no-sew drop cloth curtains on one window and see what they looked like.
 The rest is history.
-I did each window for under $50 and that included hardware and everything.
+I did each window for under $50, hardware and all.

 Industrial Pipe Shelves

-Turning a negative into a positive
+Creating Pretty Pictures: Turning a Negative into a Positive

-A Special Community
+A Special Community Created around Pretty Pictures

 Welcome to our world.
-We’re so glad you’re here!
+We’re so glad you’re here.